 4. For Acute Sensations, Ice

-For acute cases, Thomas, DPT, recommends calming down nerves with an icing protocol (five minutes on the front and back of the lower spine, at least 15 minutes off, six times a day), gentle elongation stretching, hands-on treatment, and committing to a plan of care — one thing at a time.
+For acute cases, Johnson, DPT, recommends calming down nerves with an icing protocol (five minutes on the front and back of the lower spine, at least 15 minutes off, six times a day), gentle elongation stretching, hands-on treatment, and committing to a plan of care — one thing at a time.
 “Am I wanting to do a bunch of stuff because I think that will help?
 Or am I sensing into my body?
 Am I trusting my own knowing and awareness?”
-Thomas asks.
+Johnson asks.

 5. Be Patient